 CELJ's second session takes up a topic of special interest to journal authors and editors alike, often in the form of a roundtable discussion.
 Past topics have included, for example, the advent of electronic journals and their implications for writers, readers, and sponsoring agencies; journal-refereeing and/as gatekeeping; forms of support for academic journals; issues of electronic publication, storage, and retrieval; the vetting process; matters of interdisciplinarity; the nuts-and-bolts of journal editing; and the impact of ERIH ratings on scholarly editing.

 A primary benefit of CELJ membership has always been the annual awards, given at the MLA conference.
 The awards ceremony recognizes distinguished achievement in two divisions, scholarly and creative journals, where the winner and often a runner-up receive plaques or certificates for several, usually hotly contested, competitions.
+Please see the Awards page on the CELJ website for a list of current and historical awards.

 At the 2000 convention, CELJ drew a great deal of attention by turning the booth into a space for journal editors and authors to meet and discuss authors' individual concerns about journal publishing.
 The "Chat with an Editor" program served over a hundred authors in succession throughout the conference.
 The event was written up by the Chronicle of Higher Education (see the 12 Jan.
 2001 issue, in the "Hot Type" column, available online to subscribers).
 In 2007, CELJ added a successful version of "Chat" for creative writers.
 In 2009, the MLA accepted Bonnie Wheeler’s appeal to provide dedicated space for the "Chat with an Editor" program in a room set aside for various “chats”—along with such groups as American Council of Learned Societies and National Endowment for the Humanities.
 While those collaborations with other organizations haven't been sustained, CELJ still receives a separate room for this popular event, held over two days at the conference.